kjc-123/my-neural-network/README.md

 # Neural Network Implementation
-Simple neural network with one hidden layer training on MNIST
+Neural network with one hidden layer training on MNIST

 Done out of my personal curiosity